-|I love interesting challenges.
-I have been a skills trainer and consultant since completing my PhD in 2008 and I currently work exclusively with postgraduate researchers and research staff in the HE sector.
-My focus is to help people achieve real growth, realise their potential and help them take control of their development.
+|I love interesting challenges and have been a skills trainer and consultant since completing my PhD in 2008.
+I currently work exclusively with postgraduate researchers and research staff in Higher Education.
+I have a particular interest in the PhD viva, which lead me to create the Viva Survivors Podcast.

 |Get in touch if you would like me to deliver a skills training workshop for you, or if you have an interesting challenge.
 I am always happy to discuss your requirements.
 If I am not able to offer something that you are looking for I am happy to point you in the direction of someone who can help.

 Photos courtesy of Alys Kay (top) and Christina Gill (bottom).